State of Mexico: Spanish Colonial period

 The origin of the modern state is the reorganization of Aztec lands starting after the Spanish Conquest of the Aztec Empire.
-These lands were initially called the “audiencia” of Mexico and included Mexico City, much of modern states of Guerrero, Morelos and Hidalgo.
-As the Spanish expanded their control west and south, the entirety was called “New Spain” with former Aztec lands being called “Mexico.”
-The organization of New Spain would change over the course of the colonial period, but the territory of the Aztecs would keep the name “Mexico”.
+These lands were initially called the audiencia of Mexico and included Mexico City and much of the modern states of Guerrero, Morelos, and Hidalgo.
+As the Spanish expanded their control west and south, the entirety was called "New Spain" with former Aztec lands being called "Mexico".
+The organization of New Spain would change throughout the colonial period, but the territory of the Aztecs would keep the name "Mexico".

-After the Conquest in 1521, Hernán Cortés’ cousin Juan Altamirano was given dominion of the Toluca Valley.
-Other conquistadors such as Antonio Caicedo, Juan de Jaramillo, Cristobal Hernandez and Juan de Samano received encomiendas in the state.
+After the Conquest in 1521, Hernán Cortés' cousin Juan Altamirano was given dominion of the Toluca Valley.
+Other conquistadors such as Antonio Caicedo, Juan de Jaramillo, Cristobal Hernandez, and Juan de Samano received encomiendas in the state.
 Franciscan missionaries came soon after such as Martin de Valencia, Juan de Tecto, Juan de Ahora, and Pedro de Gante, who established missions and the first school called San Antonio de Padua.

-In 1535, the areas around Mexico City were divided into a number of “alcaldías mayors” called Chalco y Ameca, Tlayacapan y Coatepec, Otumba, Ecatepec, Sultepec, Zacualpan, Temascaltepec, Malinalco, Metepec and Ixtlahuaca with Toluca and Texcoco recognized as cities.
+In 1535, the areas around Mexico City were divided into several alcaldías mayores called Chalco y Ameca, Tlayacapan y Coatepec, Otumba, Ecatepec, Sultepec, Zacualpan, Temascaltepec, Malinalco, Metepec and Ixtlahuaca with Toluca and Texcoco recognized as cities.
 Other orders followed such as the Dominicans, the Augustinians and the Jesuits.

-During the colonial period, most of the area's economy was based on agriculture with some mining in the areas of Temascaltepec, Sultepec, Valle de Bravo, Tlatlaya, Amatepec and Zacualpan and the production of pulque in Otumba and Texcoco.
-In addition certain areas were known for crafts such as wool processing in Texcoco and Sultepec, soap in Toluca, saddles in Almoloya de Juárez, and rebozos in various areas.
+During the colonial period, most of the area's economy was based on agriculture, with some mining in the areas of Temascaltepec, Sultepec, Valle de Bravo, Tlatlaya, Amatepec, and Zacualpan and the production of pulque in Otumba and Texcoco.
+In addition, certain areas were known for crafts such as wool processing in Texcoco and Sultepec, soap in Toluca, saddles in Almoloya de Juárez, and rebozos in various areas.
 However, the vast majority of the area's population was extremely poor due to exploitation.